Staying safe in hot weather - Gestational diabetes and heat

 • Fast heartbeat

-Consult a medical professional if you experience any of these symptoms.
+Consult a medical professional if you experience any of these symptoms

 Have fun in the sun!
 We hope you have a great summer!

 Why not buy some ice lolly moulds so that you can make sugar free ice lollies or a slushy cup to make sugar free slushies!
 Zero Dr Pepper and Zero Lilt are some of the GD UK Mums members favourites!
+We have lots of helpful info on our ice cream and BBQ pages that may be helpful too.

-As always, any concerns please seek advice from a medical professional.
+As always, any concerns please seek advice from a medical professional